What is the Mortgage Arrears Resolution Process (MARP) ?

 What does a Standard Financial Statement (SFS) look like?

-All SFSs must contain the same questions as set out by the Central Bank.
-A standard sample document can be found however, the colours, font and design can differ on the SFS documents dependent on the lender.
+All SFSs must contain the same questions set out by the Central Bank.
+A standard sample document can be found however, the colours, font and design can differ on the SFS documents depending on the lender.
 The key thing to remember is that the questions and content remain the same.
 An adviser from MABS can help borrowers in mortgage arrears complete their SFS for free.

 How to start the MARP process?